Vshah-1/ItemInventory/README.md

 ![image](https://user-images.githubusercontent.com/94983341/152701677-792c81b1-1842-4ba8-b0e2-59212e73cf49.png)

-Here I will recieve all the items, including item with id 2 which i have just created
+Here I will recieve all the items, including item with id 2 which i have just created.

 ![image](https://user-images.githubusercontent.com/94983341/152701693-97ebfd17-e283-44e2-b488-ed3e4e9b8769.png)

-Here you can see the item that I have created has persisted into my databse
+Here you can see the item that I have created has persisted into my databse.

 ![image](https://user-images.githubusercontent.com/94983341/152712767-a6ee0983-cdaf-4d92-a65c-4f294615d622.png)